fnguimdo/test/Data Fabric/Data Fabric Level 1.md

 #### Q25.
 You're working with a client on what initially looked like a data science opportunity.
 Their Chief Data Office has strict policies on access to data with sensitive customer fields.
 The IT team does not have the time and staff to create replicas of the data sets to remove sensitive fields.
 This opportunity clearly aligns with the data fabric for data science use case.
 Which one of the following sets of Cloud Pak for Data capabilities should you propose in a solution for your client?

-- [ ] Watson Knowledge Catalog, Watson Studio, Data Virtualization, and Data Replication
+- [ ] Watson Knowledge Catalog, Watson Studio, Data Virtualization, and Data Replication `X`
-- [ ] Watson Knowledge Catalog, Watson Studio, Master Data Management, and Data Privacy
+- [ ] Watson Knowledge Catalog, Watson Studio, Master Data Management, and Data Privacy `X`
-- [ ] Watson Knowledge Catalog, Watson Studio, Data Virtualization, and Data Privacy
+- [X] Watson Knowledge Catalog, Watson Studio, Data Virtualization, and Data Privacy
 - [ ] Watson Knowledge Catalog, Watson Studio, Master Data Management, and Data Replication `X`